Seiya Suzuki Player Props: Cubs vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the sixth-ranked team ERA across all MLB pitching staffs (3.84).
+- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.79).

-- The Guardians surrender the third-fewest home runs in baseball (80 total, one per game).
+- Guardians pitchers combine to allow the second-fewest home runs in baseball (80 total, one per game).

-- In his most recent time out on Saturday, June 24 against the Milwaukee Brewers, the righty tossed six innings, giving up one earned run while surrendering three hits.
+- The right-hander last appeared on Sunday against the Milwaukee Brewers, when he threw six innings, allowing four earned runs while giving up six hits.

-- The 24-year-old has put up an ERA of 3.79, with 8.8 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .247 batting average against him.
+- The 28-year-old has put up an ERA of 3.18, with 7.5 strikeouts per nine innings, in seven games this season.
+Opponents are batting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.